 “The process for guiding a community towards design rooted in health is long term work, and reshaping perceptions of equity to create spaces that support neighborhoods lacking infrastructure is complex.
 We couldn’t accomplish our goals without the support and expertise of Healthy Places by Design.”

 Director, Impact Alamance

-“This past year was a transformational one.
-Members of the Collaborative went from understanding the principals of policy, systems, and environmental change to actually implementing these strategies in their cities and towns.”
+“These past few years were transformational.
+Members of the Collaborative went from understanding the principles of policy, systems, and environmental change to actually implementing these strategies in their cities and towns.”

 Alamance County, NC advocates are practicing a culture of learning with a do-it-yoursel(ves) spirit.
 And unlike fixing a leaky dishwasher, can’t be finished in a day—they’re facing complex problems that impact the health of people who live in their communities.
 However, improving community health is a trial-and-error process that, like many DIY projects, requires helping hands along the way.

 We were learning about the resurfaced basketball courts at Green Level Municipal Park when someone asked, “What’s that?” and pointed at a fenced area about 100 yards away.
 What I’ve learned about that area since then is as amazing as it is unique.

 The Alamance Wellness Collaborative and the Alamance-Burlington School System (ABSS) in NC worked with Healthy Places by Design to open all elementary school playgrounds for community-use after hours.
 This was only the sixth school system in North Carolina to create such a policy and the first to actively promote it with signage.